 The Buddhist Architecture of Borobudur displays how an ancient Mandala diagram can evolve into a three-dimensional work of architecture.
-In order to experience this transformation your journey begins at the foot of the stepped pyramid and takes you on a magical ride through countless Buddha statues in deep mediation overlooking the scenic landscape.
+In order to experience this transformation, your journey begins at the foot of the stepped pyramid.
+Along the way to the top, you encounter countless Buddha statues in deep mediation overlooking the scenic landscape.

 The nearest airport to Borobudur is at Yogyakarta, which is on the Javanese Island of Indonesia.
 I arrived in Yogyakarta aboard a short AirAsia flight from Bangkok, Thailand.
 It was almost 6 PM by the time I made my way through immigration and passport control.
 The people were extremely friendly, and I could feel the humid moist air as I ventured outside the arrival area.
 I had made reservations to stay at a nearby hotel which turned out to be an excellent decision.
 My plan was to explore the area around the hotel, eat dinner and get some rest before embarking on a day trip to Borobudur the next day.